Qiskit/qiskit-tutorials/0_hello_world/README.md

 # Say Hello to QISKIT!

-QISKIT is an open source software development kit designed to create quantum computing programs and execute them on real quantum processors or online/local simulators.
+This is the folder for 'hello world' type examples - simple, relatable, whimsical examples to help someone get their foot in the door of quantum programming with QISKit - quote from James Wootton.

-We’d love to see what you can make with the SDK.
 Here are some ideas to get you started.

 - **Flip a coin with quantum**.
 Put one single qubit in superposition, and then measure it's state!
 Voila, you have your first quantum coin!
 - **Random number generator**.
 You can put multiple qubits in superposition and then measure their state to get a perfect random number!